Johnricharde/dm-screen/README.md

 For those who are already familiar with D&D, here are some of the things that this app might be able to help with:
 - Easy Search access to information contained within the D&D 5E rulebook, spellbook or bestiary.
-- Keep your own personal notes within the web-app.
+- Keep track of basic information about each player:
+  1. The player's name
+  2. The character's name, class and race.
+  3. Personal notes

   Other functionality might be added as the project grows.